Best Practices10 min readMay 23, 2026

 Two-factor authentication is the single highest-impact security measure you can add to any account.
 With 2FA enabled, an attacker who obtains your password still cannot log in without the second factor — typically a time-based code from an authenticator app or a code sent by SMS.

 LinkedIn supports two options for 2FA: authenticator app (recommended) and SMS.
 Use an authenticator app if possible — SMS-based 2FA, while better than nothing, is vulnerable to SIM swapping attacks where an attacker convinces your carrier to transfer your phone number to a SIM they control.
+Read our guide on SIM swapping protection to understand this risk.

 To enable LinkedIn 2FA: Settings & Privacy → Sign in & security → Two-step verification → Set up.
 Select "Authenticator app" and scan the QR code with your preferred app (Google Authenticator, Microsoft Authenticator, or Authy all work).
 Save the recovery codes LinkedIn provides — store them in your password manager.
 You'll need these if you lose access to your authenticator app.